All Episodes

 Good, sir.

-Um, I'm a pretty liberal guy, but I just wanted to say that I support you in criticizing this bus stop thing.
+I'm a pretty liberal guy, but I just wanted to say that I support you in criticizing this bus stop thing.

-Well, I wouldn't take it personally, it is San Francisco.
+Well, I wouldn't take it personally.

-It's I imagine the liberals in Cedar Rapids are a little different than the liberals in San Francisco.
+I imagine the liberals in Cedar Rapids are a little different than the liberals in San Francisco.

 The South Bay.

-Why ho ho ho ho So you do have personal experience.
+Oh, so you do have personal experience.

 Well, why did you leave?

-Uh mainly because it's too expensive to live out there, but I'll be moving back pretty soon anyway.
+Mainly because it's too expensive to live out there, but I'll be moving back pretty soon anyway.

 Too expensive to live out.

-You're gonna be moving back pretty soon.
+You're going to be moving back pretty soon?

-Win the lottery?
+Do you win the lottery?

-It's like these people wake up in the mornings and say, What can we blow out of proportion today?
+It's like these people wake up in the mornings and say, what can we blow out of proportion today?

 There's the one about how poor people can't afford cookies, so they'll be offended by the scent of cookies.